Beelzebarb/sft/README.md

 The entire theory now operates on a custom usage of the Morse potential and a new implementation named Dirac Core Pressure, which acts as a short-range quantum exclusion force.

-**Personal Note:** This entire idea is because of **Paul Dirac**, and his vision and philosphy of **locality**.
-He inspired me to have the idea, to make the simulation and now because of that I decided to name the short-range quantum exclusion force as the Dirac Core Pressure, his philosphy and work live on.
+**Personal Note:** This entire idea is because of **Paul Dirac**, and his vision and philosophy of **locality**.
+He inspired me to have the idea, to make the simulation and now because of that I decided to name the short-range quantum exclusion force as the Dirac Core Pressure, his philosophy and work live on.

 Also, Philip M. Morse, who developed the Morse potential now used in this theory and the simulation, thank you for your amazing and excellent work, it lives on today as well inside SFT.